 When I married at age 32, my focus went from “me” to “we.”
 I’m not saying that’s a bad thing.
 Marriage should be about the two of you together.
 I loved becoming a couple with my husband.

-He’s my best friend, my Ride or Die, and not only does he know me better than anyone, but he puts up with my horrible-awful-no-good-bitchy side when it shows up.
+He’s my best friend, my Ride or Die, and not only does he know me better than anyone, but he puts up with my horrible-awful-no-good-hormones-off-the-rails side when it shows up.
 Which can be often.
 Especially during this midlife era that I’m going through.

 Then at 35, I became a mom.
 It’s the best thing I’ve ever done.
 It’s also the thing that completely changed my life.
 Being a mom consumed my life – in a good way.
 My number one priority in life immediately became my beautiful daughter; structuring my life around what was best for her.

-Still, balancing life with marriage, parenting and work became much more challenging.
+Therefore, balancing life with marriage, parenting and work became much more challenging.
 Suddenly there were fewer hours in the day and less money.
 Little things I used to do for myself were put on the back burner.

-Do these thoughts run through your mind?
+When you think about self-care, do these thoughts run through your mind?

-- Spending money on myself wasn’t okay.
+- Spending money on myself isn’t okay.

-- Stop being so selfish.
+- I shouldn’t be so selfish.

+It’s hard to find time for yourself.
+People need you.
+Things have to get done.
 Buying things for yourself like new clothes and make-up, outside of the bare necessities, can feel indulgent.
 Sometimes you may not even worthy.
 (Which is completely wrong, by the way.)

 Or maybe you’re doing more than enough but none of it feels like it’s good enough, because you’re doing so much that you can’t do any of it well.
 And when you feel like your failing, the last thing you do is something nice for yourself.